Ways Employers Can Help Employees Buy New Homes

 The reasons aren’t hard to figure out.
 Homeownership can be a major contributor to employees’ overall financial well-being, security, and stability, all of which can add to their productivity and satisfaction on the job.
 Employer-sponsored homeownership benefits also help build strong communities, and strong communities are almost always good for business.

 The need for employer help may be greater now than ever.
-In recent years, skyrocketing home prices and stagnant wages have meant that it has been harder for employees, particularly workers under age 35, to afford to buy their own homes.
+Stubbornly elevated home prices, the uptick in mortgage rates, low housing inventory, and the high overall cost of living have meant that it has been harder for employees, particularly workers under age 35, to afford to buy their own homes.
+For many first-time home-buyers, the only option is to move to a lower-priced housing market.
+If those employees can’t work fully remotely, they may simply switch jobs.

-This widespread lack of affordable housing in many areas can make it difficult for employers to attract and retain the best hires.
-According to data from Gallup, even before the pandemic, U.S. businesses were losing a trillion dollars every year to voluntary turnover.
-And the cost of replacing an individual employee can range from half of to two times the employee’s salary.
+The widespread lack of affordable housing in many areas can also make it difficult for employers to attract and retain the best hires.
+According to data from Gallup, the cost of replacing an individual employee can range from half of to two times the employee’s salary.

 The ultimate result?
 A huge challenge for HR professionals.

 Offering home buying benefits can help.
-Several companies, understanding the link between homeownership and retention, have introduced homeownership benefits to help build a loyal, productive workforce that can further advance their business objectives.
+Numerous companies, understanding the link between homeownership and retention, have introduced homeownership benefits to help build a loyal, productive workforce that can further advance their business objectives.

 Below are some of the ways employers can help their workforce become satisfied homeowners.
 After studying your workforce demographics and your budget, you may find inspiration among the various approaches below.